Mazda Capella: Fourth generation (GD/GV; 1987–1992)

 The MX-6 was built in Michigan alongside its platform-mate, the Ford Probe at AutoAlliance International, while North American market 626s were still imported from Japan.
 626 hatchbacks disappeared after 1991 from the US Mazda model range.
-The base model now used Mazda's 110 hp, 2.2-liter 3-valve SOHC F2 producing just 10 hp shy of the old turbocharged engine, and the new turbo was up to 145 hp.
+The base model now used Mazda's 110 hp, 2.2-litre 3-valve SOHC F2 producing just 10 hp shy of the old turbocharged engine, and the new turbo was up to 145 hp.
 The 1988 introduction of four-wheel steering to the 626 Turbo liftback, along with Honda's Prelude 4WS, marked the first 4WS systems for the US market.
 It was later also made available to the MX-6.
 In 1990, the 626 gained motorized seat belts for the US market only.
 Consumer response was strong.

 As for the previous generation, Colombian-built versions were the L (sedan), LX (liftback), and GLX (coupé).
 They entered local production in the first half of 1988.
-The L used the 1.8 with 90 PS while the LX and GLX received the 102 PS two-liter - both engines still carburetted, with automatic chokes.
+The L used the 1.8 with 90 PS while the LX and GLX received the 102 PS two-litre - both engines still carburetted, with automatic chokes.
 This generation is known as "Asahi" in Colombia.
 The gearing was shorter than for the GC versions, to better suit the mountainous nature of the country.

-Mazda New Zealand again assembled a range of four-door sedan and five-door hatchback models, supplemented by the newly available wagon, and imported the coupe and a top five-door version, both with electronically controlled rear-wheel steering.
-Ford New Zealand's Telstar line was similar, including the wagon and imported rear-wheel steering models, but without the coupe.
+Mazda New Zealand again assembled a range of four-door sedan and five-door hatchback models, supplemented by the newly available wagon, and imported the four-door sedan in GT Spec with 2.0-litre FE-DOHC.
+The imported coupe and top five-door version, both with electronically controlled rear-wheel steering.
+Ford New Zealand's Telstar line was similar, including the wagon and imported rear-wheel steering models (TBC, 4WS was never on the Telstar), but without the coupe.
 The wagon's arrival enabled Ford to drop the UK-sourced Sierra wagon from local assembly, simplifying model sourcing.
 The NZ-specification cars, though imported CKD, shared much of their specifications with uncatalyzed European models including the modified tail lamp assemblies with the mandatory-for-Europe fog light lenses though the bulbs and wiring were not included.
 This and later generations would also be imported used from Japan in later years, greatly widening the choice of models and specifications available in this market.

 After the introduction of the next generation 626 (a rebadged Mazda Cronos), the station wagon continued to be assembled (alongside its slightly lower priced sister, the Telstar GL).
-Only a 2.0-liter GLX was offered, with the 81 kW uncatalyzed 12-valve engine.
+Only a 2.0-litre GLX was offered, with the 81 kW uncatalyzed 12-valve engine.